OCA/stock-logistics-workflow/stock_picking_backorder_to_sale/README.rst

 To use this module:

 #.
 Go to *Warehouse > All Operations*
 #.
-Select a operation don't done with partner
+Select an undone operation with a partner set
 #.
 Press *Create Sale* button